Migrating out of Poverty RPC

 Migrating out of Poverty: From Evidence to Policy conference

-Michael Clemens and Julia O'Connell Davidson are our keynote speakers.
+Michael Clemens and Julia O'Connell Davidson were our keynote speakers.
+Visit this page to view Michael Clemens' speech on youtube.

-The conference Programme and Multimedia booklet are now available.
+The conference Programme and Multimedia booklet are available online.

 12 January 2017